Swimming is an excellent form of low-impact exercise for seniors so today we will talk about swimming exercises for seniors!

 Water exercises for seniors with arthritis

 Swimming is an especially good form of exercise if you suffer from arthritis.
-This is because swimming is essentially a zero-impact sport which means it takes most of the strain of your joints.
+This is because swimming is essentially a zero-impact sport which means it takes most of the strain off your joints.

-As you surely know, arthritis can affect one or several joints in your body and especially lower body arthritis can make exercise incredible hard, painful and frustrating.
+As you surely know, arthritis can affect one or several joints in your body and especially lower body arthritis can make exercise incredibly hard, painful, and frustrating.
+I talked more about this in the article Best Recumbent Bike For Seniors With Arthritis.

 You can perform these at special pools with special racks for supporting your body weight with your arms, so you don’t have to use as much force to stay on the surface.
 You can also simply hold on to the side of the pool or the ladder while calmly doing kicks with your legs for example.